chevah/geck/content/review.rst

 * Does the new code perform as expected when running manual tests?

-* Does the test scenarios from the review description make sense?
+* Do the test scenarios from the review description make sense?
   Can they be executed?
 Successfully ?

 * Does the new end-user interaction GUI or CLI make sense and is easy to use?